Artefall/artefall.github.io/secret/2025-01-04-leon-the-slacker.markdown

 categories: nonsense
 ---

-**VIEWERS DISCRETION IS ADVICED: This novel is just a giant self-insert**

 Leon sits at the couch in front of the window of the living room.
 The day has came to the end.
 Few sunbeams slide into apartment, highligting a teapot with a second infusion of chineese tea.

 \*Bottoms up\*.
 He fills an empty cup gently and starts drinking tea looking trhough the window.